Will I get cost-of-living increases in my Social Security Disability check?

 When COLAs are Payable

 You will get a cost-of- living increase in your Social Security disability check if during the previous fiscal year there was an increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers.
 If there is no increase in the Index, then there is no increase in Social Security Disability benefits.
 For example, Social Security announced a 1.7 percent increase in gross disability benefits for 2015 because there was a 1.7 percent increase in the Consumer Price Index for the fiscal year ending September 2014.
 But, there was no increase in benefits in 2016 because there was no increase in the Index in the prior year.
-The COLA increase for 2017 was .3%.
+The COLA increase for 2019 is 2.8%.
 Social Security increases begin with the December benefit of the year the Index increases and are paid in January of the following year.
-(Supplemental Security Income [SSI] COLA increases begin with the January benefit which is paid in January.
-For more information about SSI disability, please visit our SSI articles.)
+Supplemental Security Income (SSI) COLA increases begin with the January benefit of the year following the Index increase and is paid in January.
+For more information about SSI disability, please visit our SSI articles.

 Finding Out If There Will Be a COLA